 (4) Does the algorithm remember how your last post performed?

 I wish.
 You will always be a one-hit wonder in the algorithm’s mind.
 The fact that you created a post which got over a hundred thousand views and beaucoup engagement, won’t give you an advantage when you pen your next post.
 Even though Bonnie says “If you regularly post thoughtful content that sparks interesting conversations, the feed will learn strong affinities between you and the people you talk to, so it’ll be even more likely to show your posts to those people in the future.”
 This has not been my experience.
 I’ve not seen an audience ramp or expansion after consistent content success.
 Followers aren’t followers at all, they’re people who followed you, past tense.
 I think that’s a shame but it is in keeping with the temporary nature of LinkedIn posts.
-Most of my posts seem to have a shelf life of 12-24hrs, they’re a chore to find and posts older than 6 months lose audience stats.
-A member of my LinkedIn Action User Group Heroes community on Facebook recently asked if anyone knew how she could find a LinkedIn post she wrote 8 years ago.
-Good luck with that.
+Most of my posts seem to have a shelf life of 12-24hrs, they’re a chore to find and posts older than 24 months lose audience stats.
+I recently asked my LinkedIn Action User Group Heroes community on Facebook if anyone knew how I could find LinkedIn posts written 8 years ago.
+Alexis Robertson suggested I try scrolling back using the app and it worked but took a long time.
+I wish LinkedIn would auto-archive posts older than 3 months and let users see those in a tile format, endless scrolling is not the answer!

 (5) If my post is struggling to get engagement, will it be helped?